tobiasbriones/cp-unah-is910-simulation-theory/projectile-motion/index.md

 }
 ```

-Out public model consists of the particle position via the accessor `pos`
+Our public model consists of the particle position via the accessor `pos`
 returning the physical position in pixels, and the method `nextTick` to
 update the model.